bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js69">69.
 Work With Constants</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-You can work with constants using the const keyword to declare variables whose values should not be reassigned.
+<p>You can work with constants using the const keyword to declare variables whose values
+should not be reassigned.</p>
 <pre>
 // Define a constant
 const PI = 3.14159;

 // Attempt to reassign a constant (will result in an error)
 // PI = 3.14; // Uncommenting this line will result in an error

 // Display the value of the constant console.log("The value of PI is:", PI);
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js70">70.
 Pass Parameter to a setTimeout() Function</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-To pass parameters to a function inside setTimeout(), you can use an anonymous function or an arrow function.
+<p>To pass parameters to a function inside setTimeout(), you can use an anonymous
+function or an arrow function.</p>
 <pre>
 function myFunction(parameter) {
-  console.logC'Parameter received:", parameter);
+  console.log('Parameter received:", parameter);
 }
 // Using an anonymous function to pass parameters to setTimeout let myParameter = "Hello, world!";